sunwxg/libwireshark_decoded_data/README.md

-# Decode by libwireshark
+# libwireshark library decoded data
-Use libwireshark to decode pcap file and print out as XML format or Text format like tshark.
+Using libwireshark library to decode packet, the decoded data is stored in `struct epan_dissect`.

 # Install
 - ubuntu